Breastfeeding can bewilder even experienced moms.

-Here are five tips to help you understand why breastfeeding is important and how to get it right for you and your baby.
+Here are five questions moms frequently ask – plus answers to help you understand why breastfeeding is important and information to make it the best experience possible.

 Breast milk production increases dramatically about four days after birth.
 This is what people refer to as their milk coming in.
 It’s important when milk first comes in to remove it from the breasts often by breastfeeding on demand.
 This tells the body how much milk it will need to make to nourish the baby.